Last Updated 9:00am, 6 August 2020

 New guidance for Council meetings

-The Council has now received guidance in the form of the Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations which permits remote attendance in Local Authority meetings.
+The Council in April, received guidance in the form of the Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations which permits remote attendance in Local Authority meetings.

-Remote attendance is permitted as long as certain conditions are satisfied.
-These include that the member is able to hear and be heard by the other members in attendance.
+Remote attendance is now allowed as long as certain conditions are satisfied.
+These include that the members in attendance are able to hear and be heard by the other members in attendance.
 Also, being able to hear and be heard by any members of the public entitled to attend the meeting (in line with the public participation scheme).

 A visual solution is preferred, but audio is sufficient.